 If longevity is your concern, converting to a digital format and uploading your videos to your computer or a cloud service would be the better option.

-However, if you plan to convert VHS tapes as a gift to someone, DVDs or flash sticks are a more traditional gift because you can wrap them and give them away.
+However, if you plan to convert VHS tapes to digital as a gift to someone, DVDs or flash sticks are a more traditional gift because you can wrap them and give them away.
 It doesn’t quite pack as much of a punch to give someone a non-tangible gift…

-No matter your preference, many VHS conversion services will provide both options for you.
-You’ll get the best of both worlds!
+No matter your preference, many VHS conversion services will provide you with the options to convert VHS tapes to digital, DVD or both.
+You can get the best of both worlds!

 2. Digitize At Home